A dose "the size of a grain of salt, something like that" could be deadly, professor says

-The scientists' findings may renew controversial allegations over how Arafat -- the most prominent face of Palestinian opposition to Israel for five decades -- died.
+The report may renew suspicions over how Arafat – the most prominent face of Palestinian opposition to Israel for five decades – died.
 The Palestinian Authority, which runs the West Bank, has said Israel would have been behind any poisoning of Arafat, who was regarded by many Palestinians as a father figure.

-"I believe that all fingers are pointed at the Israeli occupation ... who have experience in such cases of poisoning," said Wasel Abu Yousef, a member of the executive committee of the Palestine Liberation Organization.
-Yousef called for a "criminal international committee" to be formed to investigate the report.
+“I believe that all fingers are pointed at the Israeli occupation … who have experience in such cases of poisoning,” said Wasel Abu Yousef, a member of the executive committee of the Palestine Liberation Organization.
+Yousef called for a “criminal international committee” to be formed to look into the report.